RasaHQ/rasa-calm-demo/README.md

 > Please note that the demo bot is an evolving platform.
 The flows currently
 > implemented in the demo bot are designed to showcase different features and
 > capabilities of the CALM bot.
 The functionality of each flow may vary, reflecting
-> the CALM's current stage of development.
+> CALM's current stage of development.

 ## Terms of Use